-Plan Product Line of Business Standard (Non-Urgent) Turnaround Time (TAT) Expedited (Urgent) TAT Retrospective Medicaid Plan Two business days of obtaining all necessary information.
-Lesser of: One business day of obtaining all necessary information, or within 72 hours of receipt of request.
+Plan Product Line of Business Standard (Non-Urgent) Turnaround Time (TAT) Expedited (Urgent) or Concurrent TAT Retrospective Medicaid Plan Lesser of: Two business days of obtaining all necessary information, or within 14 calendar days of receipt of request.
+Lesser of: One business day of obtaining all necessary information, or within 3 calendar days of receipt of request.
 30 calendar days Cancer Biomarker (Genetic) Testing Three calendar days from receipt of request One calendar day from receipt of request 30 calendar days